nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 ### MQueue Implementations

 #### Chronicle Queue

-  [Chronicle Queues](https://github.com/OpenHFT/Chronicle-Queue) is an off-Heap queue implementation.
+  [Chronicle Queues](https://github.com/OpenHFT/Chronicle-Queue) is a high performance off-Heap queue implementation.

   A MQueue is composed of multiple Chronicle Queues (one for each queue).
   There is an additional Chronicle Queue created for each consumer offset namespace.

-  This implementation is limited to a single node because the Chronicle Queue can not be distributed, in its open source version.
+  This implementation is limited to a single node because the Chronicle Queue can not be distributed with the open source version.

-  The queue are persisted on disk but at the moment there is no retention policy so everything is kept for ever until [NXP-22113](https://jira.nuxeo.com/browse/NXP-22113)
+  The queues are persisted on disk, at the moment there is no retention policy so everything is kept for ever until [NXP-22113](https://jira.nuxeo.com/browse/NXP-22113)

 #### Kafka

   [Kafka](http://kafka.apache.org/) is a distributed streaming app framework.

-  A MQueue is simply a Topic and each queue is partitioned log.
+  A MQueue is simply a Topic with partitions equals to the MQueue size.

-  Tailer is assigned to a TopicPartition manually.
-Offset are also saved manually.
+  Tailer is assigned to a topic/partition manually.
+Offset are also managed (committed) manually.

-  Kafka does not manage the consumer distribution in this implementation.
+  As a result Kafka does not manage the consumer distribution in this implementation.
-  This limits the distribution, all consumer of a namespace (a group) must run on the same node.
+  All consumer of a namespace (a group) must run on the same node.

   Still it is possible to distribute producer and consumer group around nodes.